SED is a stream editor. A stream editor is used to perform basic text transformations on an input stream (a file or input from a pipeline).

 Syntax sed [options]...
 Options

-A single command may be specified as the first argument to sed.
-Multiple commands may be specified by using the -e or -f options.
+A single command can be specified as the first argument to sed.
+Multiple commands can be specified by using the -e or -f options.
 All commands are applied to the input in the order they are specified regardless of their origin.

 -e SCRIPT --expression=SCRIPT Add the commands in SCRIPT to the set of commands to be run while processing the input. -f SCRIPT-FILE --file=SCRIPT-FILE Add the commands contained in the file SCRIPT-FILE to the set of commands to be run while processing the input. -n --quiet --silent By default, SED will print out the pattern space at then end of each cycle through the script.
 These options disable this automatic printing, and SED will only produce output when explicitly told to via the `p' command. -h --help Print a usage message and then exit. -V --version Print out version info and exit.